storopoli/storopoli.com/content/blog/2025-05-24-beauty-of-math-incompleteness/index.md

 > "Logic is the hygiene that the mathematician practises to keep his ideas healthy and strong."
 > --- Hermann Weyl

-I have a very special place for mathematics in my mind and heart.
+I have a very special place for **mathematics in my mind and heart**.

-Mathematics is above any other science.
+Mathematics is above _any other science_.
-This is because the knowledge we gather in all other sciences are never absolute true.
+This is because the knowledge we gather in all other sciences are never _absolutely true_.
-All other sciences are based on observations and experiments, and eventually evidence accrues to a threshold that we can morally declare that something is true.
+All other sciences are based on observations and experiments, and eventually evidence accrues to a threshold that we can morally declare that something is _true_.
-Yet, it is not mathematically true, in other words, for any given pile of evidence about a given hypothesis $H$, we have $P(H) < 1$.
+Yet, it is not _mathematically true_, in other words, for any given pile of evidence about a given hypothesis $H$, we have $P(H) < 1$.
-In a pure philosophical sense, we can never be absolutely sure about scientific hypotheses.
+In a pure philosophical sense, we can never be _absolutely sure_ about scientific hypotheses.
 There will always be a certain degree of uncertainty even if we have a lot of evidence in favor of a given hypothesis.
-For mathematical theorems, which is the meat of mathematics, once they are proven, they are absolute true, i.e. $P(H) = 1$.
+For mathematical theorems, which is the meat of mathematics, once they are proven, they are _absolutely true_, i.e. $P(H) = 1$.
 For example, imagine a galaxy very far away, and a million years from now, given the [5 axioms of Euclidian geometry](https://en.wikipedia.org/wiki/Euclidean_geometry#Axioms),